 Before I share which products work best for me you might enjoy this post that I did back in 2016 12 Essential Makeup Tips for Women Over 50.
 In 2016 there was next to no information on makeup for women with gray hair.
 Unfortunately, there still isn’t an overabundance of information available.
 Most of it is found on YouTube.
 You might enjoy You Tube Videos by Makeup Artist Kerry Lou.
 Many of the make-up videos on Youtube on gray hair are done by younger women which aren’t very helpful.
 Kerry Lou is a professional makeup artist and she isn’t a 40-year-old with gray hair.
-You might also enjoy Goodtimes Makeup Tips for Women with Gray Hair.
-And you will not want to miss the latest Instagram rockstar Sandra Sallin’s video here.
+And you will not want to miss my pal Sandra Sallin’s videos here.

 Gloria Garcia, a makeup artist that works with women with gray hair, says “because gray hair tends to wash you out, you need to pay special attention to the eye and lip.
 You’re also able to take more risk with your makeup.”
 Consider a bolder color than you’re used to for the lip.
 “Vibrant lip colors are definitely a go when you have gray hair,”